dashy-io/dashy-server-api/README.md

 Returns:
  - `200 OK` if the dashboard was updated
  - `404 Not Found` if the dashboard was not found
+ - `409 Conflict` If the posted json data contains an ID property

 Example:
 ```bash